I'm Thinking of Ending Things (novel)

 I'm Thinking of Ending Things is the 2016 debut novel of Canadian writer Iain Reid.
 It was first published in June 2016 in the United States by Simon & Schuster.
-The book has been described as a psychological thriller and horror fiction, and is about a young woman who has many doubts about her relationship with her boyfriend but nevertheless takes a road trip with him to meet his parents.
+The book has been described as a psychological thriller and horror fiction, and it is about a young woman who has many doubts about her relationship with her boyfriend.
+In spite of her reservations, she takes a road trip with him to meet his parents.